lenincompres/DOM.create/README.md

 listedThings[1].style.backgroundColor = 'yellow';
 ```

-When *id* is provided, a global variable holding the array of elements is created instead of individual elements.
-In fact, if you give several ements the same *id*, DOM.create will group them in one global varuable as an array.
+When an *id* is provided, a global variable holding the array of elements is created.
+In fact, if you give several ements the same *id*, DOM.create will group them in one global array.

 ## Styling Elements with DOM.create

-### Basic Method
+### Basic
 Asign a string to the *style:* property to update the inline style of the element—replacing any previous value.

 ```javascript